dijksterhuis/password-checker/README.md

 # password-checker-api

 API to check user passwords against known commonly used passwords (e.g. qwerty123).
-Only for user protection purposes.
-Do not use for any other means.
+Only for testing purposes.
+Please don't use for any other (nefarious) actions.
 TODOs - expose local unix machine to conections OR deploy to cloud (AWS/Azure)

 ### Usage